 echo deb [signed-by=/usr/share/keyrings/winehq.gpg] http://dl.winehq.org/wine-builds/ubuntu/ $(lsb_release -cs) main | sudo tee /etc/apt/sources.list.d/winehq.list

-After importing the GPG key and repository, run an APT update to reflect the new packages that have been imported:
+After importing the GPG key and repository, execute an APT update to acknowledge the newly imported packages:

 sudo apt update